wdtio/wdt-recipes/recipes/webserver.md

 Now WDT.io will send a regular kick to your webserver (an HTTP HEAD request to keep the load low).
 If the webserver fails to respond, WDT.io will send an alert.

+If your webserver does not support HEAD requests, you can change it to a GET request.
+Also, if you like you can monitor specific pages by entering the full URL for that page.

 ### Example

-We are the webmaster of example.io.
-We set up an outbound timer named **example.io**, enter **http://example.io** as URL and pick **every 1 minute** as schedule.
+We are the webmaster of qq.com.
+We set up an outbound timer named **qq**, enter **http://qq.com** as URL and pick **every 1 minute** as schedule.

+<video width="420" src="https://s3-us-west-2.amazonaws.com/docs.wdt.io/website-monitor.mp4" controls muted></video>

-Now we'll be notified when example.io is offline and can fix whatever caused the problem (maybe our DNS provider is down).
+Now we'll be notified when qq.com is offline and can fix whatever caused the problem (maybe our DNS provider is down).